josephdubon/josephdubon/README.md

-### Hi there :ant:

-I'm Joseph Dubon(he/him), a software developer, hacker, and photographer.
+# Que tal - Whats up

+:milky_way: :computer: :keyboard: :camera:

+My name is Joseph Dubon (he/him) -I am: - a software developer - a hacker of life - a maker of programs and awesome technologies - a breaker of programs and awesome technologies - a photographer using digital and film mediums - currently living/coding/growing in :us:

-I am passionate about open source, software engineering education, design, and 35mm photography/the darkroom.
+I am passionate about open source, software engineering education, design, photography, and of course improving the human condition with the small bits of wisdom life and education have granted me.

-I am currently furthering my education as a Software Engineering student at Kenzie Academy.
+I am a life long student of:

+- :computer: Computer Science
+- :cloud: Philosophy
+- :guitar: Music

 <!--
 **josephdubon/josephdubon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.